 For more information, see Key Benefits of Private Link.

-- The Private Endpoint on your VNet allows it to reach Azure Monitor endpoints through private IPs from your network's pool, instead of using to the public IPs of these endpoints.
+- Using Private IPs - the Private Endpoint on your VNet allows it to reach Azure Monitor endpoints through private IPs from your network's pool, instead of using to the public IPs of these endpoints.
 That allows you to keep using your Azure Monitor resources without opening your VNet to unrequired outbound traffic.

-- Traffic from the Private Endpoint to your Azure Monitor resources will go over the Microsoft Azure backbone, and not routed to public networks.
+- Running on the Azure backbone - traffic from the Private Endpoint to your Azure Monitor resources will go over the Microsoft Azure backbone, and not routed to public networks.

-- You can configure your Azure Monitor Private Link Scope (or specific networks connecting to it) to use the preferred access mode - either allow traffic only to Private Link resources, or allow traffic to both Private Link resources and non-Private-Link resources (resources out of the AMPLS)
+- Control which Azure Monitor resources can be reached - configure your Azure Monitor Private Link Scope to your preferred access mode - either allowing traffic only to Private Link resources, or to both Private Link and non-Private-Link resources (resources out of the AMPLS).

-Azure Monitor Private Link relies on your DNS
+Azure Monitor Private Links rely on your DNS

-Most importantly, traffic to the below global endpoints will be sent through the Private Link:
+When configuring Private Link even for a single resource, traffic to the below endpoints will be sent through the allocated Private IPs.